rvaiya/warpd/man.md

 	*--click <button>*: Send a mouse click corresponding to the supplied button and exit.
 May be paired with --move or --oneshot (in which case the click will occur at the end of the selection).

+	*--record*: When used with --click, adds the click event to warpd's history.

 # DESCRIPTION

 warpd has three main modes which can be used to manipulate the pointer.
 The